vortep7/RoboGuide-ios-app/README.md

 * Information about the creator

+### Tests cover various levels of difficulty and are particularly beneficial for beginners, providing them with valuable insights into the field of robotics."

 ## Future features

 * A database containing the most sought-after components necessary for building robots.